ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 This also makes it much easier to work with CDNs or to reroute certain operations to different servers.

 For this release, we have also reimplemented our batching transport layer and now support both variable batching and request batching.
-Variable batching is a new batching proposal we have created for the upcoming Composite Schema Specification to transparently use batching in combination with standard GraphQL queries, instead of relying on special fields like the `_entities` field.
+Variable batching is a new batching proposal we have created for the upcoming Composite Schema Specification to transparently use batching in combination with standard GraphQL queries, instead of relying on special fields like the `_entities` field or the batching fields in Fusion.

 With variable batching, you can batch multiple sets of variables for the same operation.